-The accompanying schedule of expenditures of federal and state awards is presented using the basis of accounting as described in Note 1 to the Corporation's financial statements.
-The information in these schedules are presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200-Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), and Audits of States, Local Governments, and Non-profit Organizations.
+The accompanying schedule of expenditures of state awards is presented using the basis of accounting as described in Note 1 to the Corporation's financial statements.
+The information in these schedules are presented in accordance with the requirements of New Jersey OMB's Circular 15-08, Single Audit Policy for Recipients of State Grants and State Aid, and Audits of States, Local Governments, and Non-profit Organizations.